EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 just an *address* a pointer may be associated with a particular*provenance*.
 This information is used by the optimiser and for dynamic analysis/dynamic program verification (e.g. Miri or CHERI platforms).

-Since this cast is lossy, it is considered good style to use the[`ptr::addr`](https://doc.rust-lang.org/core/primitive.pointer.html#method.addr) method instead, which has a similar effect, but doesn't
+Since this cast is lossy, it is considered good style to use the[`ptr::addr`](https://doc.rust-lang.org/core/primitive.pointer.html#method.addr) method instead, which has a similar effect, but doesn’t
-"expose" the pointer provenance.
+“expose” the pointer provenance.
 This improves optimisation potential.
 See the docs of [`ptr::addr`](https://doc.rust-lang.org/core/primitive.pointer.html#method.addr) and [`ptr::expose_provenance`](https://doc.rust-lang.org/core/primitive.pointer.html#method.expose_provenance) for more information about exposing pointer provenance.

-If your code can't comply with strict provenance and needs to expose the provenance, then there is [`ptr::expose_provenance`](https://doc.rust-lang.org/core/primitive.pointer.html#method.expose_provenance) as an escape hatch, which preserves the behaviour of `as usize` casts while being explicit about the semantics.
+If your code can’t comply with strict provenance and needs to expose the provenance, then there is [`ptr::expose_provenance`](https://doc.rust-lang.org/core/primitive.pointer.html#method.expose_provenance) as an escape hatch, which preserves the behaviour of `as usize` casts while being explicit about the semantics.